M-Spec Red Dot Sight Proves Itself in Police Field Testing

 The Sightmark M-Spec takes a beating from the Cheyenne, Wyoming police department and proves it’s a durable and reliable piece of essential gear.

 From February 8 to February 26, 2018, the police department of Cheyenne, Wyoming ran the Sightmark Ultra Shot M-Spec FMS (SM26010) through the gauntlet.
 In fact, they performed more rigorous testing on a product than any other department.
-Officer Young of Cheyenne, Wy PD pushed the M-Spec to its limits and it exceeded expectations.
+Officer Young of Cheyenne PD pushed the M-Spec to its limits—and it exceeded expectations.

-The Ultra Shot M-Spec is a night-vision compatible reflex sight with an illuminated red 65 MOA circle dot crosshair reticle with 6 brightness settings.
+The Ultra Shot M-Spec is a night-vision compatible reflex sight with an illuminated red 65 MOA circle dot crosshair reticle and 6 brightness settings.

 • 65 MOA red Circle Dot Crosshair (60 MOA circle w/ 5 MOA sub tension, 2 MOA central dot)